 In the White Sox blowout win over the Twins in Minnesota, national controversy erupted centering around the “unwritten” rules of baseball.

 With the Sox leading 15-4, the Twins used position player Willians Astudillo to pitch in the ninth inning.
 During this emergency outing, Astudillo lobbed up a 47 mph floater to Yermín Mercedes, who blasted it over the center field fence.
-Twins manager Rocco Baldelli took exception to the swing/homer, as did as many baseball traditionalists.
+Twins manager Rocco Baldelli took exception to the swing/homer, as well as many baseball traditionalists.
 White Sox manager Tony La Russa wasn’t happy with it, hopping out of the dugout and waving his arms angrily before Mercedes had reached home plate.
-La Russa was furious because Mercedes missed a take sign, and that his swing disrespected the game.
+La Russa was furious because Mercedes missed a sign, and that his swing disrespected the game.

 Some of Mercedes’ teammates and many Sox fans disagreed, saying that using a position player instead of a regular pitcher also disrespected the game and that until the game is over players are expected to do their best, regardless of the score.

-A much less controversial milestone from the same game saw White Sox catcher Yasmani Grandal as the lone starter not to get a hit in the 16-4 blowout.
+A much less controversial milestone from the game saw White Sox catcher Yasmani Grandal as the lone starter not to get a hit in the 16-4 blowout.
 But he still landed on base four times via walks, scored three times and drove in a run with a sacrifice fly.
 Grandal thus became the first player in White Sox history to have three games in one season where he walked four or more times.